Detecting Origin Attribution for Text-to-Image Diffusion Models: Detecting Image Attribution Beyond RGB

 \textbf{Middle-Level Representation.} High-frequency perturbations result in only minor performance degradation, which suggests that the detectable traces left by different generators might also reside within the mid-frequency domain.
-To delve deeper into the presence of these detectable traces, we convert the images into various mid-level representations.
-These include `Albedo,' \cite{du2023generative} `Shading,' \cite{du2023generative} `Canny Edge,' `Depth Map,' \cite{depthanything} `Surface Normal,' \cite{du2023generative} and `Perspective Fields,' \cite{jin2022PerspectiveFields} utilizing readily available models for the transformations.
+To investigate the presence of these detectable traces, we convert the images into various mid-level representations---`Albedo' \cite{du2023generative}, `Shading' \cite{du2023generative}, `Canny Edge', `Depth Map' \cite{depthanything}, `Surface Normal' \cite{du2023generative}, and `Perspective Fields' \cite{jin2022PerspectiveFields}---utilizing readily available models.
 This approach aims to uncover the extent to which these mid-level frequencies carry generator-specific information that can be leveraged for attribution.
 We proceed by training a distinct EfficientFormer \cite{li2022efficientformer} for each mid-level representation, and we show their classification accuracies in Fig. \ref{fig:middle_level_representation} and confusion matrices in Fig. \ref{fig:confusion_beyond_rgb}.
 Notably, although the overall accuracy for the attributors trained on Canny Edge, Depth Map, and Perspective Field images is not high in Fig. \ref{fig:middle_level_representation}, they demonstrate remarkable performance at discerning real images from fake images in Fig. \ref{fig:confusion_beyond_rgb}.
 This finding aligns with previous work by Sarkar \etal \cite{sarkar2023shadows} suggesting that generative models often fail to generate accurate geometry.

 \textbf{Image Style Representation.} Given the perceptible differences in styles or tones among image generators, it's common to observe distinct characteristics in their outputs.
-For instance, Midjourney \cite{Midjourney} often produces images with a `cinematic' quality, while DALL-E \cite{ramesh2022hierarchical_dalle, betker2023improving} sometimes tends to create images with overly smooth textures and cartoonish appearances, as shown in Fig. \ref{fig:gen_from_models_prompts}.
-This observation leads to a pertinent question: if we train an attributor solely on the stylistic representations of images, can we still identify the source generators?
+For instance, Midjourney \cite{Midjourney} often produces images with a `cinematic' quality, while DALL-E \cite{ramesh2022hierarchical_dalle, betker2023improving} tends to create images with overly smooth textures and cartoonish appearances, as in Fig. \ref{fig:gen_from_models_prompts}.
+This observation leads to a pertinent question: if we train an attributor on only stylistic representations of images, can we still identify source generators?

 To capture the style representation of images, we adhere to the methodology established in prior style transfer literature \cite{johnson2016perceptual, gatys2016style_transfer}, employing a pretrained VGG network \cite{simonyan2014very} to extract features across multiple layers.
 Subsequently, we calculate the Gram matrix \cite{gatys2015texture} for each layer of the network.
 If we denote the feature at a specific layer as \(F \in \mathbb{R}^{H \times W \times N}\), then the Gram matrix is the cosine similarity between each channel in the feature representation, yielding a matrix of dimensions \(G \in \mathbb{R}^{N \times N}\).
 This process aims to distill the stylistic essence of images, providing a unique fingerprint for each generator's output.
 Specifically, we reshape and concatenate the Gram matrices extracted from multiple layers, and then train EfficientFormer \cite{li2022efficientformer} using these aggregated feature vectors.